MartaJopp/realtimechat/README.md

 # Real Time Messaging

-A real time messaging application with authentication.
+A real time messaging application with authentication, sockets and filestack.
 Users have the ability to create a profile, and send and read real time messages.

 ## Built With